datanav/docs/technical/wave-crmoffice.rst

      - "string"

-Wave Vendor to Crmoffice Contacts
+Wave Vendor to CRMOffice Contacts
 ---------------------------------
-Every Wave Vendor will be synchronized with a Crmoffice Contacts.
+Every Wave Vendor will be synchronized with a CRMOffice Contacts.

-Once a link between a Wave Vendor and a Crmoffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Vendor and a CRMOffice Contacts is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Vendor and a Crmoffice Contacts:
+The following properties are synchronized between a Wave Vendor and a CRMOffice Contacts:

 .. list-table::
    :header-rows: 1

    * - Wave Vendor Property
-     - Crmoffice Contacts Property
+     - CRMOffice Contacts Property
-     - Crmoffice Data Type
+     - CRMOffice Data Type
    * - firstName
      - givenName
      - "string"